somewherewarm/woocommerce-full-width-add-to-cart/readme.txt

 If you are having issues with very narrow or squeezed product add-to-cart forms, you can use this plugin to move the add-to-cart form under the product image and summary section.

-The plugin adds an "Add-to-Cart Form Layout" section under "WooCommerce→Settings→Products", where you can select which product types should use the modified, full-width layout.
+The plugin adds a "Force Stacked Layout" option under the WooCommerce `Settings->Products->Display` section, where you can select which product types should use the modified, stacked layout.

 == Installation ==